 The human touch

+For those who desire a little more hand-holding, Wealthsimple offers access to portfolio managers – real human beings –, all of whom previously worked in the traditional wealth management space managing investments for high net-worth clients.
+The portfolio managers, which are available to all Wealthsimple clients, can help clients feel more confident in choosing the portfolio and accounts that are best suited for their investment goals.
 So, while the initial signup process will determine the best investment plan for your specific goals, clients also have access to actual human beings to fine-tune the plan – which can come in handy when personal financial goals change.

 Those apprehensive about the security of their investments with a robo-advisor can rest easy.